Mephi78/obsidian-help-de/de/Obsidian Sync/Konfiguration und selektive Synchronisierung.md

 2. Under **Selective sync**, enable the file types you want to sync.
 3. Restart the application to apply the new settings.
 On ![[obsidian-icon-smartphone.svg#icon]] mobile or tablet, this may require a force-quit.

-Note that your [[Plans and storage limits|Sync plan]] defines the maximum file size you can sync.
+Note that your [[Tarife und Speicherkapazität|Sync plan]] defines the maximum file size you can sync.
 The Standard plan allows syncing files up to 5MB, while the Plus plan supports files up to 200MB.

 > [!info] Adding a file to the **Excluded files** list does not remove it from the remote vault if it has already been synced.
 Configure your Sync settings *before* syncing to avoid using unnecessary storage.